pcaronde/pythonPolarArea/README.md

-# Create a polar area charts
+# Create polar area charts
 A Python script to create and fill in PolarCharts with some values and labels

 ## How to run